MOCC: Determine SCED Code Information

 Note: Each of the above documents contain a full list of course classifications and descriptions.
 Chapter 2 of the “secondary school” document and chapter 1 of the “prior-to-secondary” document referred to above outline the framework of SCED codes.
 The coding is structured in four elements, course description, course level, available credit, and sequence.

-- Next, select the most suitable option from each drop-down field.
+- At this point, tap SCED Information on the left menu and then select the most suitable option from each drop-down field.

 Elements of the SCED Coding StructureThe table below shows the SCED coding structure elements along with a description and an example of each.